bytesource/gem_utils/README.md

 Gem dependencies are specified in the *gemspec* file with `Gem::Specification.add_dependency` and `Gem::Specification.add_development_dependency`, respectively [Documentation](http://docs.rubygems.org/read/chapter/20#dependencies).
-This Rakefile automates the task of figuring out all dependencies, a task that that otherwise could be quite time consuming depending on the size of the gem.
+This Rakefile automates the task of figuring out all dependencies, a task that can be quite time consuming and failure prone if done manually.

 ## Usage